jwill119/Project2/README.md

 - At the least, updating the node's ID does *not* work.

 UPDATE 12:32pm --- getID() and related functions do not work.

+UPDATE 12/12: It seems some of the confusion was update/version related, or maybe compiler-related??
+Anyway we have worked everything out, albeit mostly offline.